kodeking-081/SRGAN-Image_Superresolution/README.md

 * VS Code

 ## Installation
-### 1.Clone the git repository:
+### 1. Clone the git repository:
 git clone https://github.com/kodeking-081/SRGAN-Image_Superresolution.git

 cd SRGAN-Image_Superresolution

-### 2.Install dependencies
+### 2. Install dependencies
 pip install -r requirements.txt

 ## Usage
 ### Dataset Preparation
-#### 1.Collect the High Resolution Images:
+#### 1. Collect the High Resolution Images:
 Using two separate datasets - DIV2K and CelebHqA, i have trained two different models.
 The DIV2K dataset consists of 800 high resolution images for training and 200 HR images for validation.
 Meanwhile, Frpm CelebHq dataset , I sampled 7000 images for training and 3000 images for validation.
 You can get both the datasets at [kaggle](https://www.kaggle.com/).
 Download the dataset and extract it into your dataset folder.

-#### 2.Generate low resolution images by downsampling:
+#### 2. Generate low resolution images by downsampling:
 Using the [downsample.py](https://github.com/kodeking-081/SRGAN-Image_Superresolution/blob/main/downsample.py), generate Low Resolution(LR) image set from HR image set.

 ### Training
 Run the train.py to train the SRGAN model.
-I have trained the model for 100 epochs with batch size=64.
+I have trained both the model for 100 epochs with batch size=64.

 ### Testing
 For testing, batch size is set to 1.